Children begin to develop attitudes around money as early as five years old. With your help, these can be positive and healthy.

 - If your child hears you talking about money to someone else, ask if they have any questions about what they heard.

 - If someone is spending or saving money on TV or in a film, ask them questions about it.

 - Explain how not everything costs money, such as playing in the park or going to the library or a friend’s house.
 Ask them which free activities they enjoy.

 - If your child is asking for things with pictures of TV characters, brands or celebrities on them, talk about why.
 Show them cheaper alternatives to see if they can explain what makes their first choice better.
 Using real money, show them what they could save by buying the cheaper alternative and ask what they might do with that saving.

 At the shops

-● children love a challenge — can they help you save money?
-Make a list with them and have them help you stick to it
+- Many children love a challenge — can they help you save money?
+Make a list with them and have them help you stick to it.

-● talk about needs (e.g. food for dinner) versus wants (e.g. treats)
+- Talk about needs (such as food for dinner) versus wants (like treats).

-● set a budget for an area of your food shopping that your child has an active interest in - for example, items for their school packed lunch, or foods they enjoy.
-Remember, ensure that the choices offered to your child are both foods that they will eat, so that the discussions are about money more than food.
+- Set a budget for a part of your food shopping that your child has an active interest in.
+For example, things for their school packed lunch, or foods they enjoy.

 As you shop